prateekpkulkarni/prateekpkulkarni.github.io/README.md

 - Since the time I got into basketball and NBA, I have been a constant supporter of Golden State Warriors!
 (Go Warriors!)

 ### __Trekking__
 - I love trekking, off-road cycling.
 It doesn't fail for once to feel overwhelming and proud to have conquered peaks, and yet realise how minuscule we stand to them!

+### __Music__
+- I have a wide variety of interests in music, however I admire Classical music, both Indian and Western.
+I also produce some music myself when I am not occupied, and I will try to put it up here somewhere as we go!

 ### CV